Coronavirus reaches Europe as France confirms 3 cases | DW | 24.01.2020

-Three cases of the deadly respiratory illness that originated in China have been confirmed in France.
-In contrast to the SARS pandemic in 2003, health officials have praised China for providing transparent information.
+Over 1,000 individuals have contracted the virus worldwide, with the number of fatalities in China reaching 41.
+In contrast to the SARS pandemic in 2003, health officials have praised China for its transparency.

 French officials on Friday confirmed three cases of the new coronavirus from China, marking the first time the deadly virus was detected in Europe.